 You need to also decide whether you are going to rent accommodation or buy a home.
 Renting could be better if your plan to only stay short-term, whilst buying could be better suited for those that want to move permanently.

-You can shop for properties online via listing sites such as this web portal in Indonesia, perumahan murah.
 Some agents are now able to conduct virtual viewings, although it’s probably best to still take a visit to the country and see the property in person before committing to moving there.

 If you’re going abroad to study, the campus may be able to provide accommodation for you.
 Some employers may also be able to provide accommodation if you’re moving pursue a job.